TuanHungVU1202/servertest2/README.md

   2. git commit -m "updates done by..."  // Remember to commit everytime it changes to see the different.
   3. git push origin <repo_name>

+# If in anycase that not work, use
+  git remote rm origin

+  to remove origin instead of using another dir like "github, github1" and so on.

 #To update VM
   1. Delete directory and its contents by (while at root dir)